-IPS Trainer's Guide to "Supported Employment: Applying the Individual Placement and Support (IPS) Model to Help Clients Compete in the Workforce."
+IPS Trainer's Guide to "IPS Supported Employment: A Practical Guide."

 This guide is intended to help trainers use the book as a training tool.
 For example, a trainer could ask the IPS supported employment team to read a chapter and then meet with the team to lead a discussion and engage the group in activities related to the chapter.
 Trainers may choose the discussion questions and activities that seem most relevant for a particular site.